'Predator' jailed for sex attack spree

 'Marauding predator' Jake Killick jailed for sex attacks

-A man has been jailed for life with a minimum term of 12 years after repeatedly raping an 18-year-old woman on a three-hour crime spree.
+A man has been jailed for life with a minimum terms of 12 years after repeatedly raping an 18-year-old woman on a three-hour crime spree.

-Jake Killick, 23, carried out three further sexual assaults and three robberies and was also charged with false imprisonment.

-Sentencing, Judge Stephen Holt said Killick was a "high risk of serious harm to the public."
+Jake Killick, 23, is a "high risk of serious harm to the public", judge Stephen Holt said.

 -